 end

-model, there is no need to check if the account has enough balance, and there is no need to enforce any locking mechanism, as long as each selected payment
+Because of the input and output model, there is no need to check if the account has enough balance, and there is no need to enforce any locking mechanism, as long as each selected payment can be spendable at transaction storing time, the transaction will be created atomically.
+Each payment in the inputs must spendable, or else the whole operation fails, because every update is atomic, ensured by the storage layer.

 The conditions for a payment ot be spendable are:

-is settled.
+payment is settled.
 Any other state is not acceptable and will render this payment not usable.